AlexCyphus/alexcyph.us/README.md

-# personal site made in React + Bootstrap
+# Personal site made in React + Bootstrap

 #### Made this because I wanted to play around in React and not forget how it works.